 Cultural headwraps and religious headgear is permitted throughout the school day.
-Functional headgear is permitted before 8:15 am and after 3:40 pm (after 1:50 pm on Wednesdays).
+Functional headgear is permitted before 8:15 am and after 3:40 pm.
 During the day, functional headgear is permitted only in the PE space and in advisory rooms.
 Functional headgear must be removed before leaving these spaces during the day.
 Bandanas are not to be worn on campus.